UPDATED: 29 July 2019

 Then, the next thing we know, he is a “reducetarian badass”.

-While there is nothing that says the definition of veganism can’t grow and stay relevant with the times, though that isn’t what Tobias wants to do.
+While there is nothing that says the definition of veganism can’t grow and stay relevant with the times, this isn’t what Tobias wants to do.

 While he claims to want everyone to journey up the mountain to Veganville, his redefinition of veganism will allow everyone to be vegan.